• About share house

 for example

-• Switching to a low-cost SIM reduces monthly smartphone bill from 8,000 yen to 1,500 yen
+• Switch to a low-cost SIM and reduce your monthly smartphone bill from 8,000 yen to 1,500 yen

-• Reduce monthly fixed costs by more than 3,000 yen by streamlining subscriptions
+• Reduce fixed costs by over 3,000 yen per month by streamlining your subscriptions

-• "To save on electricity, I changed the air conditioner temperature to automatic mode and use a circulator."
+• "To save on electricity, I changed the air conditioner temperature to automatic mode and used a circulator."

 • "Buy in bulk at online supermarkets to avoid unnecessary purchases"

-Such practical methods are also popular.
-Rather than forcing yourself to endure, the secret to long-term savings is to "reconsider the structure of your life."
+These practical methods are also popular.
+Rather than forcing yourself to endure, the key to long-term savings is to "reconsider how your life works."

-For the future [savings, extra income, and environmental thinking]
+For the future [savings, extra income, and environmental awareness]

-It is important not only to live on a monthly salary of 250,000 yen, but also to consider "preparing for the future."
-If you are too busy with daily life to save money, it will be difficult to deal with sudden expenses or life events (such as changing jobs, moving, getting married, etc.).
+It's important not only to live on a take-home pay of 250,000 yen, but also to consider "preparing for the future."
+If you are so busy with daily life that you can't save money, it will be difficult to deal with unexpected expenses or life events (such as changing jobs, moving, or getting married).

-What you need to be aware of is saving money, securing a second income, and reviewing your living environment.
-By approaching the issue from both sides, making an effort to increase your income and finding ways to reduce your expenses, you can reduce your anxiety about the future and build a stable life even with a take-home pay of 250,000 yen.
+Therefore, it is important to be conscious of saving money, securing a second income, and reviewing your living environment.
+By approaching the issue from both sides, making efforts to increase income and finding ways to reduce expenses, you can reduce anxiety about the future and build a stable life even with a take-home pay of 250,000 yen.

-In this chapter, we will explain in detail how to aim for savings, have a side job, advance your career, and choose a living environment that will keep your living costs down.
+In this chapter, we will provide specific explanations about savings guidelines, side jobs, career advancement, and how to choose a living environment that will keep living costs down.

 How much can you save each month?